MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/service-scalability.md

 ## Users

 Business Central customers exhibit considerable variability in the number of users working with the product.
-Business Central Online does not have a fixed operational limit on the number of users.
+Business Central online does not have a fixed operational limit on the number of users.

-While most Business Central Online customers are running with 20-30 users, there are thousands of customers which surpass 100 users, and also customers running with well over 1,000 users, underscoring the system's adaptability to diverse user demands and organizational sizes.
+While most Business Central online customers are running with 20-30 users, there are thousands of customers which surpass 100 users, and also customers running with well over 1,000 users, underscoring the system's adaptability to diverse user demands and organizational sizes.
 In 2023, Business Central online experienced 105% YoY growth of the number of customers with more than 100 paid users.

 Multi-country or international SMB organizations, with representative branches and offices running in different countries around the world, may have many thousands of users registered in their Microsoft Entra tenant.
 However, Business Central's geographically distributed multi-tenant service deploys database and compute resources in the Azure region close to or directly within the country selected by the administrators for a specific Business Central environment.
 Therefore, users of these organizations, working with one environment will not compete for resources with users working in another environment (in another or the same country).
 It is therefore very common for larger organizations to scale their operations by adding more Business Central environments.